 David Miller last played for South Africa in March.

-David Miller is absent from South Africa’s ODI XI for the upcoming tour because of his involvement in The Hundred that recently concluded in England.
+David Miller is absent from South Africa’s ODI XI for the England tour because of his involvement in The Hundred 2025, which recently concluded in England.
+He participated for the Northern Superchargers, where they finished third in the points table before facing exit in the Eliminator.
+The dynamic left-hander featured in seven matches and put together 133 runs from 71 balls, at a strike-rate of 187.32.

 ALSO READ: